dteviot/WebToEpub/readme.md

 # WebToEpub
 (c) 2015 David Teviotdale

-Extension for Firefox and Chrome that converts a story on Baka-Tsuki into an EPUB.
+Extension for Firefox and Chrome that converts Web Novels (and other web pages) into an EPUB.
-Also works with
+Works with many sites, including the following:
+* Baka-Tsuki.org
 * ArchiveOfOurOwn.org
 * blogspot (some)
 * mugglenet.com